College of Business and Economics - Faculty Senate

 B. Requirements for Promotion to Associate Professor and/or Tenure:

-• Scholarly/creative activities that substantially exceed the minimum requirements of demonstrated competence: The publication of six items, three of which must be peer-reviewed articles in academic journals.
-Moreover, at least one of these articles must demonstrate substantial quality.
+• Scholarly/creative activities that substantially exceed the minimum requirements of competence: The contribution of five scholarly or creative products, two of which must be PRJs.
+Otherwise, evidence of equivalent activities must be demonstrated.

 C. Requirements for Promotion to Professor:

-• Scholarly/creative activities that substantially exceed the minimum requirements of demonstrated competence: The publication of six items, three of which must be peer-reviewed articles in academic journals.
-Moreover, at least one of these articles must demonstrate substantial quality.
+• Scholarly/creative activities that substantially exceed the minimum requirements of competence: The contribution of five scholarly or creative products, two of which must be PRJs.
+Otherwise, evidence of equivalent activities must be demonstrated.

 D. Requirements for Post-tenure Review: